Advice > Product management

-Product manager interview questions are tough.
-They're often complex and ambiguous, and if you're interviewing at a top company, the bar will be high.
+Product manager interview questions are tough, often complex, and ambiguous.
+If you're interviewing at a top company, the bar will be high.
+And in recent years, another component has made them even trickier: the AI/ML requirement.

 Here's an overview: